sascommunities/sas-global-forum-2020/papers/4147-2020-Sober/README.md

 **2. DATA.Step.Partition.and.OrderBY.sas**
 - CAS enabled.
-- Example of using DATA Step to partition and order a CAS table.
+- Example of using DATA step to partition and order a CAS table.
-- - Benfit: When a BY statement matches the partition and ordering, the data is immediately ready for processing by each thread.
+- - Benefit: When a BY statement matches the partition and ordering, the data is immediately ready for processing by each thread.
-- - Note: **If the BY statment does not math the partition and ordering then there is a cost that is, the BY is done on the fly** to group the data correctly on each thread.
+- - Note: **If the BY statement does not match the partition and ordering, then there is a cost that is, the BY is done on the fly** to group the data correctly on each thread.

 **3. Delete.CAS.Table.sas**
 - CAS enabled.